Table of Contents

 - Emmenagogue: Stimulates or increases menstrual flow.

 Important Indications of Shoe flower

 - Boils, wounds, ringworm

 Medicinal uses of Gudhal – Hibiscus rosa-sinensis

 Flowers decoction is very useful in bronchial catarrh.
-Infusion of flowers petal acts as refrigerant drink in fever and acts as demulcent in cough and useful in strangury, cystitis and other genito-urinary problem.
+Infusion of flowers petal acts as refrigerant drink in the fever and acts as demulcent in cough and useful in strangury, cystitis and other genito-urinary problem.

 The flowers and leaves are great remedies for hair problem like hair loss and hair greying.
 The flowers fried in butter is very effective for excessive menstruation.
 The leaves of the plant are used in fatigue and skin disease.
-Flowers can be taken in dose of 10-20 grams.
+Flowers can be taken in a dose of 10-20 grams.